kumoricon/registration/docs/install.md

 - backup.sh: Does a database dump and tars the server's `data` directory in to the timestamped files in the local directory (but does not include the `data` direcotory for the training instance of the service)
-- createdb.sh: Runs Postgres commands to create the two databases.
+- createdb.sh: Runs PostgreSQL commands to create the two databases.